rich-iannone/stationaRy/README.md

 [1] NA
 ```

-Damn.
-Didn't notice those other `CYPRESS BOWL`s.
-That's okay, I'll try again and there's two ways to get a year of its data (`2010`):
+There are other `CYPRESS BOWL`s in the bounding box so we'll have to try again to isolate a single station.
+There are two ways to get a year of `CYPRESS BOWL SNOWBOARD` data (`2010`):

 ```R
 library(stationaRy)